Tonight Alive: 2011–2012: What Are You So Scared Of?

-The Other Side (2013−2014)
+2013–2014: The Other Side

 Tonight Alive released a stand-alone single called "Breakdown" on 12 March 2013 which featured Good Charlotte's Benji Madden.
 The band recorded their next album, The Other Side, in Coffs Harbour, Australia, which was released on 6 September 2013 through Sony and Fearless Records.
 The first single is "The Ocean", which premiered on Radio 1 in the UK on 11 July to coincide with the announcement of the album.
 "The Ocean" was later released to iTunes on 22 July.
 A teaser for the band's next single, "Lonely Girl" was released 24 July.
 The single was fully released later that night.
 An accompanying music video was premiered on 15 August.
 The track "Come Home" was released as a single in late September, along with the music video on the band's Vevo channel.

 Tonight Alive toured the US as part of the 2013 Vans Warped Tour.
 They played a few dates in Australia before touring again in support of the new album, along with two Rolling Stone Live Lodge acoustic shows.
 They were also part of Warped Tour Australia lineup in November 2013.

-They then went on The Other Side tour to promote their new album in Australia and later the U.S, playing with The Downtown Fiction, For the Foxes, and Echosmith.
+They then went on The Other Side tour to promote their new album in Australia and later the U.S., playing with The Downtown Fiction, For the Foxes, and Echosmith.
 The tour ended on 23 November.

 The band announced in mid-December that they would be supporting All Time Low on their A Love like War: UK Tour.
 It was announced in late January 2014 that the band would be supporting Taking Back Sunday and The Used on their co-headlining North American tour.
 The tour began in March 2014.

 Tonight Alive contributed their original song "The Edge" for Sony and Marvel's film The Amazing Spider-Man 2 and it was featured on the deluxe edition of the soundtrack in Australia, New Zealand, UK and Ireland.

 They toured with Mayday Parade, PVRIS, and Major League.
 They also played The Other Side in its entirety while on tour in the UK.